scullery-plateau/scullery-plateau.github.io/apps/pagemaster/pagemaster-roadmap.md

 * User will be able to navigate between pages even if pages are not completely filled out.
 * The game data will be downloadable as json and reloadable, even if not complete.
 * A form-fit printable will be generated upon request.
-* A completed data file will be usable in both the Mad-Lad Storyteller and Mad-Lad Player app.
+* A completed data file will be usable in both the Page-Master Storyteller and Page-Master Player app.
 An incompleted data file will be rejected.